mokarakaya/machine-learning-and-python-notes/machine_learning/ml-design/questions/template.md

 # Define the problem
 # Design the data processing pipeline
 # Create a model architecture
-# Train and evaluate the model
+# Train the model
+# Evaluate the model
-# Deploy the model
+# Deploy and monitor the model
 # Wrap up